The Power Center: How A Moderate Wields Big Influence In A Polarized Senate

 The success of President Trump's agenda will depend in large part on how unified Republicans are in a very narrowly divided Senate.
 And that's why all eyes are once again on Collins of Maine.
 On health care, on Cabinet nominees, on potentially changing Senate rules to push through a Supreme Court confirmation – as a Republican who hovers near the political center, Collins has once more found herself center stage.

-Gentle-mannered and almost ALWAYS smiling — even when she's causing her party headaches – Collins is the Republican vote both sides watch.
+Gentle-mannered and almost always smiling — even when she's causing her party headaches – Collins is the Republican vote both sides watch.
 So in a chamber divided 52 to 48, with the most polarizing White House in modern history, her Republican colleagues say it matters more than ever now if Collins is a "no" vote.

-"I think Senator Collins hits above her weight in terms of her influence on the body because she is willing to reach across the aisle," said Republican Senator Lindsey Graham of South Carolina.
+"I think Senator Collins hits above her weight in terms of her influence on the body because she is willing to reach across the aisle," said Republican Sen. Lindsey Graham of South Carolina.
 "She's not as ideological as a lot of members of the conference.
 And when you have 52 votes in the United States Senate, it doesn't take much to change the balance of power."

-That was evident when Collins was one of two Republicans who opposed Betsy DeVos to be Education Secretary, which led to the first tie-breaker vote in history by a Vice President on a Senate confirmation.
+That was evident when Collins was one of two Republicans who opposed Betsy DeVos to be education secretary, which led to the first tie-breaker vote in history by a vice president on a Senate confirmation.
 Collins is also leaning against drastically changing Senate rules – invoking the so-called "nuclear option" – to let Republicans confirm their Supreme Court nominee with 51 votes instead of the usual 60.
 On health care, she's wanted to slow down repeal of the Affordable Care Act, and she's co-sponsoring the only Republican bill that gives states the option of keeping Obamacare.

 "Susan is used to being in this territory.
-This isn't the first time she has been willing to put aside party labels to do what she thinks is best for her state and for the country," said Democratic Senator Claire McCaskill of Missouri.
+This isn't the first time she has been willing to put aside party labels to do what she thinks is best for her state and for the country," said Democratic Sen. Claire McCaskill of Missouri.
 "I think she's one of the few senators around here who understands the way you get to progress is through compromise."

 Democrats say Collins will be a key player if there's any hope of the Senate being a check against President Trump.